Is the World Economic Forum still relevant?

 Experts weigh in on how much value actually Davos provides to the global community.

-This coming week in Switzerland, representatives of governments and international organisations, billionaires and major entrepreneurs, experts and academics, NGOs and press corps will once again descend on the Graubunden winter sports resort in Davos.
+Representatives of governments and international organisations, billionaires, entrepreneurs, experts, academics, NGOs and press corps are once again descending on the Graubunden winter sports resort in Davos, Switzerland.

-Under the motto “Rebuilding Trust”, the 54th annual meeting of the World Economic Forum (WEF) will start on January 15 with the aim of putting “the basic principles of trust” – transparency, coherence and responsibility – on the agenda.
+Under the motto “Rebuilding Trust”, the 54th annual meeting of the World Economic Forum (WEF) will start on January 15, aiming to discuss “the basic principles of trust” – transparency, coherence and responsibility.

 Keep readinglist of 3 items